 Pay by credit card on the web

-- Discover card or debit cards not accepted
+- Discover card or debit cards (unless they can run as credit cards) not accepted

 - You must have a "V" code